kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21: February 20th, 2017

+**Today's Progress**: Small upgrades to my todo list project and started looking into Chrome Extension project with friends

+**Thoughts:** Only managed about 45 mins today

 ### Day 20: February 19th, 2017

 **Today's Progress**: Almost finished all functionality of vanilla js Todo list, last thing to do is add checkbox functionality